-How Much Should You Budget for Home Maintenance?
+How Much You Should Budget for Home Maintenance

-The 1 Percent Rule of Thumb
+The 1 Percent Rule

-Of course, this popular rule of thumb has its limitations.
+Of course, this popular rule has its limitations.
 Your market timing doesn’t impact your maintenance budget.
 If you happened to buy your home at the peak of the housing bubble, your maintenance costs won’t skyrocket.
 Similarly, if you bought your home at a steep discount at the bottom of the housing market, your maintenance budget shouldn’t be affected.

 The underlying price of your home and its repair costs, in other words, are independent variables.
 They correlate only insofar as they’re both impacted by the cost of labor and materials in your particular geographic area.

-The Square Foot Rule of Thumb
+The Square Foot Rule

-This rule of thumb makes slightly more sense than the 1 Percent Rule because it's directly related to the size of the home.
+This rule makes slightly more sense than the 1 Percent Rule because it's directly related to the size of the home.
 The more square feet you’re managing, the more you’ll need to spend.
 However, one drawback to this rule is that it doesn’t account for labor and material costs in your area.
 The market prices for contractors, labor, and building materials can vary significantly from region to region.

 Fine-Tuning Your Calculation